 Kara M. Swasey is a director at Bayard.
 She concentrates her practice in the area of family law, including divorce, custody, child support, adoption, guardianship and protection from abuse.
 She provides litigation support to Bayard’s bankruptcy, corporate and commercial law practices.
 Kara also represents landlords in commercial and residential landlord-tenant matters in Justice of the Peace courts throughout the state of Delaware.
 Kara is a certified Family Court mediator and is willing and able to assist families resolve their matters outside of Court.

 Kara is a member of the Executive Committee of the Melson-Arsht Inn of Court and has twice been nominated by the Melson-Arsht Inn of Court to speak at the new attorney admissions ceremony.
 She is also a Reporter on the Access to Justice Commission’s Subcommittee on Judicial Branch Coordination in Helping Pro Se Litigants.
 Kara previously served as Chair of the Family Law Section of the Delaware State Bar Association during the 2013-2014 term and Vice Chair from 2012-2013.
 She remains active in the DSBA Family Law Section and is currently the secretary of that group.
 In 2011, Kara completed an intensive professional training program in the art of family law advocacy at the National Institute for Trial Advocacy’s Family Law Advocacy Institute.

 Since 2014, Kara has been selected by Super Lawyers as a Rising Star in Delaware Family Law.
-Her work also contributed to Bayard’s designation as a Metro tier 1 Best Law Firm in Delaware for Family Law by U.S. News – Best Lawyers from 2014 through 2019.
+Her work also contributed to Bayard’s designation as a Metro tier 1 Best Law Firm in Delaware for Family Law by U.S. News – Best Lawyers from 2014 through 2022.
 Kara has been named in Delaware Today magazine’s Top Lawyers edition since 2015 as a top Delaware family law attorney.
 In its 2021-2023 Editions, Best Lawyers® recognized Kara for her work in Family Law and Family Law Mediation.
 In 2022, Kara was recognized in the Chambers High Net Worth Guide.
 Kara is AV® Peer Review Rated by Martindale-Hubbell.*